coverclock/com-diag-diminuto/README.md

 file of not much more than a thousand lines of C code is a testimony to how useful Diminuto can be (and how much time it can save you).

+N.B.
+Diminuto requires IPv6 support.
+IPv6 is not enabled by default on all platforms (in particular the Raspberry Pi).
+Under Raspbian 10, I added a line "ipv6" to /etc/modules and rebooted.
+The command "modprobe ipv6" also worked albeit non-persistently.

 # Repositories

 <https://github.com/coverclock/com-diag-diminuto>